Pranay Sinha MD, SM

 Biography

-I co-founded and co-chair the TB-undernutrition Working Group at the International Union Against Tuberculosis and Lung Disease, a dynamic community of researchers, clinicians, and advocates who have contributed meaningfully to the recognition of undernutrition as an important TB comorbidity.
-Due to my engagement with TB-undernutrition research, I have served as a technical resource person for the World Health Organization.
-I have also collaborated with the governments of India, Benin, and Togo to expand nutritional support and anti-helminthic treatment for people with tuberculosis.
+I co-founded and co-chair the TB-undernutrition Working Group at the International Union Against Tuberculosis and Lung Disease, a group of researchers, clinicians, and advocates that has helped push undernutrition into the mainstream conversation about TB comorbidities.
+That work has led to me serving as a technical resource person for the WHO and partnering with the governments of India, Benin, and Togo to expand nutritional and anti-helminthic support for people with TB.

 Education